 Step 9—Stir Polyurethane

-Stir the polyurethane to equally distribute the particles and hardeners that are found at the bottom.
+Stir the polyurethane to equally distribute the solvents, all the particles, and the solids that are found at the bottom.
 Slowly stir so as to not create air bubbles in the polyurethane.

 Step 10—Brush Polyurethane